knath2000/gentedekhorasan/apps/quran-data-api/memory-bank/deployment-fixes-implementation-guide.md

 # Deployment Fixes Implementation Guide

 ## Overview
-This guide provides step-by-step instructions to fix the deployment issues for both `quran-data-api` and `quranexpo-web`.
+This guide provides step-by-step instructions to fix the deployment asdissues for both `quran-data-api` and `quranexpo-web`.

 ## 🔧 Fix 1: quran-data-api Deployment